Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 3. Check existing by-laws in the collection to avoid duplicates
 4. Process each by-law document, skipping those already in the database
 5. Create embeddings and store only new by-laws in ChromaDB
+6. Process documents in batches to avoid memory issues
-6. Report the total number of by-laws processed and added
+7. Report the total number of by-laws processed and added
+8. Display database statistics including total documents, unique bylaws, bylaw types, and years

 Example output:
 ```